laminlabs/lamindb/docs/query-search.md

 db.Artifact.filter(created_by__handle__startswith="testuse").to_dataframe()
 ```

 Another example would be querying datasets that measure a particular feature.
-For instance, which datasets measures expression of `CD8A`:
+For instance, which datasets measure expression of `CD8A`:

 ```python
 cd8a = db.bionty.Gene.get(symbol="CD8A")